 The city centre lies encircled by these suburbs that, the closer one gets to the mountain, the steeper they become, so that Higgovale and Oranjezicht lie right up on the slopes of Table Mountain.

+Other than soak up the vibe, which is typically Cape Town's, there's plenty to do in the heart of city bowl.
+Taking the obligatory ride up the cable car to Table Mountain's top is well worth the effort, although waiting for a clear day with no sign of the tablecloth is a safer option.
 Lion's Head, the conical shaped mountain next to the table top is another mountain worth scaling, particularly on nights of full moon.
 The 1.5 hour walk to the top is best timed so that the summit is reached as the moon takes to the sky.

 Head over the gap known as Kloof Nek between Table Mountain and Lion's Head and you descend into Camps Bay, just one of the popular Atlantic Seaboard beaches that continue to Llandudno and Hout Bay.
 Or venture round the western corner of the bowl to the popular suburbs of De Waterkant, Green Point and Sea Point.